ibm-cloud-docs/satellite/link-endpoints.md

 If you select the TLS or HTTPS protocols, you can optionally require server-side verification of the destination's certificate.
 The certificate must be valid for the destination's host name and signed by a trusted Certificate Authority.

 If your destination resource has a certificate, you do not need to provide the certificate when you create the endpoint.
-However, if you are testing access to a destination resource that is still in development and you do not have a trusted certificate yet, you can upload a self-signed certificate for verification.
-This file must contain the base-64 encoded certificate for your resource's host name and must not contain the certificate key.
+However, if you are testing access to a destination resource that is still in development and you do not have a trusted certificate yet, you can upload a self-signed certificate for verification. public certificate "ssl.crt" in the doc linked example.
+This `ssl.crt` file must contain the public, base-64 encoded certificate for your resource's host name and must not contain the private `ssl.key` certificate key.
 To create a self-signed certificate for testing purposes by using OpenSSL, see this [self-signed SSL certificate tutorial](https://www.akadia.com/services/ssh_test_certificate.html){: external}.

 ### Access controls
 {: #link-audit-about}